4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

-﻿FOR USE WITH KALI LINUX ONLY
+#FOR USE WITH KALI LINUX ONLY

 1. Set up a Kali system for custom image development

 Install Kali Linux in a virtual machine connected to a bridged network (necessary for transfer of image source from guest to host for safe-keeping).
 Use stock Kali installation settings (ie. no encryption or fancy partitioning).

 NOTE: If /etc/apt/sources.list is empty, copy the latest repositories from here: https://docs.kali.org/general-use/kali-linux-sources-list-repositories

-1. Prepare development system
+2. Prepare development system

 $ apt-get update && apt-get upgrade